faizan-m/faizan-m.github.io/experience.md

 During the sophomore year, I was a Software Specialist in the Executive Board and focused on designing software architectures for our projects and teaching new members about software development for robots.

 In my junior year, I was elected Co-President of the club.
 My main objective in that role was improving club diversity, accessibility and member retention.
 I approached these issues by formalizing member attendance during meetings to keep track of member activity and club growth.
 One of the key insights I learned by talking to some of the new members is that they felt like they lacked any ownership in the seemingly complex projects the club was working on and felt like they could not contribute much to the club.
-Tackling this problem involved breaking down key goals with them and indentifying tasks that they could do or learn to do.
+Tackling this problem involved breaking down key goals with them and identifying tasks that they could do or learn to do.
 Using this technique with all incoming members also helped increase club productivity.

 ## Research Assistant, Center for Engineering Education and Outreach, Tufts University
 ### (OpenCV, C++, LabVIEW, Arduino)